Skip to main content

 What is the best open-source model for coding in 2026?+

 GLM-5.1 from Z.ai is the strongest all-around open-source coding model in 2026 for long-horizon agentic engineering.
-Kimi K2.6 leads on SWE-Bench Pro, DeepSeek V4-Pro leads on LiveCodeBench and 1M-context tasks, and Qwen3-Coder-Next offers the best efficiency per active parameter.
-All four are available in Kilo Code.
+MiniMax M3 (released June 2026) is the first open-weight model to combine frontier coding, 1M context, and native multimodality, and tops the open-weight SWE-Bench Pro at 59.0%.
+Kimi K2.6 excels at agent swarms and long autonomous runs, DeepSeek V4-Pro leads on LiveCodeBench and 1M-context tasks, and Qwen3-Coder-Next offers the best efficiency per active parameter.
+All five are available in Kilo Code.

 What is the difference between open-source and open-weight coding models?+